Leonard B. Austin

-Leonard B. Austin is a retired American judge in New York state, who served in both the trial level Supreme Court and in the Supreme Court Appellate Division.
+Leonard B. Austin is a retired American judge in New York state, who served in both the trial level New York Supreme Court and in the Supreme Court, Appellate Division.
+He served as a business court judge in the Nassau County Supreme Court's Commercial Division from 2000 to 2009.
+In 2003, he became chair of the Commercial Division Rules Committee which was responsible for developing a uniform set of rules of Commercial Division courts across New York.
+Austin handled thousands of cases as a trial level and appellate judge.
+He is a past-president of the American College of Business Court Judges.
+Since retiring as a judge, he has served as a neutral and has been rated among the top 10 private arbitrators in New York.

 Judicial service

 In 1998, Austin was elected as a judge to the Tenth Judicial District of the trial level New York Supreme Court.
 In 1999, he served in the Dedicated Matrimonial Part in the Suffolk County Supreme Court.
 In October 2000, he was assigned to the Nassau County Supreme Court's Commercial Division, a specialized business court, where he served until 2009.
 In 2009, Governor David A. Paterson appointed Austin to be an Associate Justice in New York's intermediate appellate court, the New York Supreme Court Appellate Division, Second Department.
 He was reelected in 2012.
 Austin retired from the Appellate Division in 2022.

 Austin handled approximately 1,000 cases in the Appellate Division during his tenure.
 As a Commercial Division judge, "he heard and resolved well over 2,000 cases addressing a wide variety of commercial matters, including corporate (limited liability company and partnership dissolutions; shareholder derivative claims), employment issues (including restrictive covenants), and construction contract claims."
 As a trial court judge, he decided approximately 500 cases per year, "of which more than nearly 100 were published annually."